 - Uncomplicated infections in the skin and skin structure due to S. pyogenes, S. aureus, or S. agalactiae

-In fact, the U.S. Centes for Disease Control and Prevention (CDC) recommends azithromycin as part of a treatment regimen for gonorrhoea.
-While azithromycin can be used in monotherapy, it’s typically combined with ceftriaxone for better treatment results.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends Azithromycin as a treatment regimen for gonorrhea.
+While you can use Azithromycin alone, it’s typically combined with ceftriaxone for better treatment results.